ApollosProject/apollos-apps/packages/create-apollos-app/README.md

 -h, --help                                           show CLI help -l, --coreComponentsLocation=coreComponentsLocation  The location for your components (the apollos-apps repo).
 If you already cloned apollos-apps make sure to point this at your clone
--n, --appName=appName                                [default: $name] The name to use for your app, this will be displayed -r, --release=release                                [default: latest] The release you want to use for your project -v, --version                                        show CLI version
+-n, --appName=appName                                [default: $name] The name to use for your app, this will be displayed -o, --cloned                                         Set to true if the project is already cloned locally -r, --noRemoveGit                                    Set to true if the project git should be removed -r, --release=release                                [default: latest] The release you want to use for your project -v, --version                                        show CLI version
 ```